Fauna vs DynamoDB

-FaunaDB, on the other hand, scales dynamically.
+Fauna, on the other hand, scales dynamically.
 As an API, all resources including compute and storage are potentially available to all users at any time.
-Similar to operating system multithreading, Fauna is continuously scheduling, running, and pausing queries across all users of the service.
+Similar to operating system multithreading, Fauna is continuously scheduling, running, and coorindating queries across all users of the service.
 Resource consumption is tracked and billed, and our team scales the capacity of each region in aggregate, not on a per-user basis.

 What is an API worth?

 Instead, serverlessness to date has mainly been restricted to vertically-integrated, single-purpose APIs.
 These APIs have been monetized indirectly like Twitter, billed per-action like Twilio, or billed as a percentage of the value exchanged via the API between third parties — like Stripe.

 .
 It has a more complex accounting challenge than vertically-integrated APIs, and is constrained by:

-- Variance in resource utilization per request
+1. Variance in resource utilization per request

-- Variance in request volume over time
+2. Variance in request volume over time

-- Variance in request locality
+3. Variance in request locality

-- Underlying static costs
+4. Underlying static costs

 The multi-tenancy of serverless infrastructure creates a fundamentally better customer experience.
 Who wants to pay for capacity they aren’t using?
 Who wants to have their application degrade because they didn’t buy enough capacity in advance?
 It’s also a better vendor experience, since no vendor wants to waste infrastructure, and it can be more environmentally friendly.